-The region in question is called Kazuno City and it has a population of approximately 32,000.
+Also, the region in question is called Kazuno City and it has a population of approximately 32,000.
 It is located on a mountainous northern prefecture on Japan’s primary island called the Akita Prefecture.

 Here’s what Japan Today said about the climate:

 According to reports, one company engaged in Japanese bitcoin mining is already making plans to set up an operation in the region and expectations are that many more will follow, lured in by the potential profits rooted in cheap electricity and a cryptocurrency friendly government environment.

 The company in question is called Miner Garage.
 According to, again, Japan Today:

 This is just one of many positive developments out of Japanese bitcoin mining surrounding the cryptocurrency space and it further reinforces the country’s efforts to establish a leadership position in this sector.

 Add us to your mailing list to receive directly from us.
 Thanks.